 What katogo combination do you prefer or like cooking the most?
 What totally radical combination would you like to try or make?
 This is a basic recipe but I would like to make tilapia, cassava, sukuma wiki and whole roasted groundnuts in beef stock.
-That is still edible, right?
-Comment in the comments section below
+That is still edible.
+No?

 In other slightly related news, there will be major changes to the blog from now on wards.
 There will be rebranding, a change in the domain name and other small things to improve the blog.
 The changes are for the greater good.
 The content will still be the same though.
 I wanted to mention this beforehand so that you are all aware.
 Thanks for reading.